-There’s a book out there, Do Hard Things, by Alex and Brett Harris.
-I’ve never read it, though having heard it cited by a number of teenagers hopelessly on fire, I’m intrigued.
-It seems to have inspired Christian youth to break out of comfort zones, live sacrificially and selflessly.
+There’s a book called Do Hard Things, by Alex and Brett Harris.
+I’ve heard it cited by a number of hopelessly inspired teenagers who have been drawn out of their comfort zones, I’m intrigued.
+But I haven’t gotten a chance to read it.

 Are we really doing hard things?

 A young man from our youth group preached a sermon from Acts 10 last night.
-I hope he will not think of me as simply regurgitating what he so finely said (is that illegal?), for something fell together for me in my own words, and I’ve got to get it out.
+I hope I’m not simply regurgitating what he said (is that illegal?), for something fell together for me in my own words as I listened, and I’ve got to get it out.

-It was not ten chapters into our current era – the era of salvation through Christ, of his church on earth – that the gospel went from being “just for Jews” (in the Jews’ mind) to open for all nations.
-You’d think this turn of events would have been obvious from “and Judea and Samaria and to all the ends of the earth” (1:8), but whatever.
-To get his message across, God orchestrated an encounter between Peter and a Gentile – a centurion of the hated Italian Regiment, natch – and brought the Spirit upon him in full view of Jewish believers.
-After that, there could be no doubt that the gospel was for all people, Jew and Gentile alike, who would hear the Word and respond.
+It was not ten chapters into the era of the church, the era of salvation through Christ, that the gospel went from being “just for Jews” to open to all nations.
+You’d think this turn of events would have been obvious from “and Judea and Samaria and to all the ends of the earth” (1:8).
+But to get his message across, God orchestrated an encounter between Peter and a Gentile – a centurion of the hated Italian Regiment, natch – and brought the Spirit upon him in full view of Jewish believers.
+After that, there could be no doubt that the gospel was for Jew and Gentile alike – anyone who would hear the Word and respond.

 What’s crazy is that God had to send Peter three visions to get him into position.

-Would Peter have gone with Cornelius’ messengers without the visions immediately beforehand?
+Would Peter have gone with Cornelius’ messengers without the visions coming immediately beforehand?

-We saw something similar with Jonah, who was asked to preach repentance to despised Nineveh.
+Similarly, Jonah was asked to preach repentance to despised Nineveh.
+He refused and ran.
 As my pastor once asked, why did Jonah ask to be thrown into the sea once God’s displeasure became clear, instead of simply repenting on the boat and pledging to obey?
-His conclusion: Jonah would rather die than go to Nineveh.
+My pastor’s conclusion conclusion: Jonah would rather die than preach to Nineveh.

 So the “hard thing” has nothing to do with nation.
 It has to do with our hearts.

-Consider: for some of us (though not all of us), it’s actually easier to go and help a Muslim believer in another nation.
+Consider: for some of us, it’s actually easier to go and help Muslim believers in another nation.
 For one thing, we already have sympathy towards them.
 Both the Christian and worldly medias have seen to that – rightfully so.
-They are suffering, in need of every form of help.
-For another, we needn’t face much consequence for our witnessing if we’re only abroad for a couple weeks.
-We go, we share, we return home.
-That makes us bolder even in peaceful nations.
+They are suffering, in need of every form of charity.
+For another, we won’t face consequences for our witness if we’re only there for a couple weeks.
+We go, we share, we return.
+It frees us up to be bold.

-But our obese, obnoxious, frequently intoxicated neighbor, who blasts Pearl Jam at all hours of the night,lets his St. Bernard use your lawn for a toilet, and isn’t moving any time soon…
+But our obese, obnoxious, frequently intoxicated neighbor, who blasts Pearl Jam at all hours of the night, lets his St. Bernard use your lawn for a toilet, and isn’t moving any time soon…does he get compassion?

 Does God value his soul less than that of a foreigner?